zizkebab/check-reserved-instances/README.md

 Not sending email for this report
 ```

 In this example, you can easily see that an m2.2xlarge was spun up in the wrong AZ (us-east-1b vs. us-east-1a), as well as an m1.small.
-The "Instance not reserved" section shows that you could benefit from reserving:
+The "NOT RESERVED!" section shows that you could benefit from reserving:
 * (1) t1.micro
 * (1) m1.small (not 2, since you'll likely want to move your us-east-1b small to us-east-1d)
 * (3) m1.medium